khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 All the features mentioned before will be easily added to your project throught **class, method, or property decorators**, making the **code clean and reusable**.

 You can for example create an action which consist in rendering rain over the scene.
-This action would be developed in a `SceneAction` decorated class, and could be used from any of the scenes.
+This action would be implemented by a `SceneAction` decorated class, and could be used from any of the scenes.
 Same for actors, states, player events, and many others.

 Khanon.js is an **instanceless framework** (as many others like Angular, Nest or React), meaning you don't have to care for the instance management.
 Khanon.js will do that job for you, creating and destroying instances on demand.